NCI-CGR/TriosCompass_v2/README.md

 We have provided [an example profile](./workflow/profiles/slurm/config.yaml) to launch TriosCompass in a Slurm cluster.

-:notebook: To separate the workspace from TriosCompass, we set $WORKSPACE as the working directory, where TriosCompass_v2 (the locally cloned repo) is a sub-folder of $WORKSPACE.
+<font size="+3">&#128214;</font> To separate the workspace from TriosCompass, we set $WORKSPACE as the working directory, where TriosCompass_v2 (the locally cloned repo) is a sub-folder of $WORKSPACE.
 Accordingly, the command below is recommended:
 ```bash
 snakemake --profile TriosCompass_v2/workflow/profiles/slurm --configfile TriosCompass_v2/config/config.yaml
 ```

-:notebook: There is a bug in the release of Snakemake we are testing (Version 7.3.7), so that the section *set-threads* does not work properly in the profile config.yaml file.
+<font size="+3">&#128214;</font> There is a bug in the release of Snakemake we are testing (Version 7.3.7), so that the section *set-threads* does not work properly in the profile config.yaml file.
 We had used [config/config.yaml](#configconfigyaml) as a work-around solution to specify threads for each Snakemake *rule*.

 ---